ls1intum/Artemis/docs/user/exams/students_guide.rst

 - Within the editor you can model your solution.
 Depending on the diagram type, you will find the available elements on the right side of the editor.
 Simply drag and drop them into the editing field.
 - When you click on a dropped element, you can configure it by setting it's ``name``, it's ``attributes``, ``methods`` etc.
-- To connect elements within the modeling editor you can simply drag its edges to another element.
+- To connect elements you can simply drag an element's edges to another element.
 The editor will then automatically connect those two.
 - If you are unclear about how to use the modeling editor, you can click on ``Help``.
 It will provide further information about how to use the modeling editor.

 - **Tip:** If you need more space, you can work in fullscreen by clicking on ``Fullscreen``.
 This mode will use your whole screen for the modeling exercise thereby giving you more space to model your solution.
 To exit the fullscreen mode simply click ``Exit Fullscreen``.